mastodon/documentation/content/en/admin/scaling.md

 systemctl restart redis-sidekiq.service
 ```

+## Redis Sentinel for High Availability {#redis-sentinel}

+As mentioned, Redis is a critical part of a Mastodon instance's operation.
+By default, your deployment will use a single Redis instance, or multiple if you've setup a cache.
+However if that instance goes down it can bring the entire Mastodon instance down as well.
+To alleviate this, Redis Sentinel can be used to track your Redis instances and automatically direct clients to a new primary if one goes down.
+You can specify `REDIS_SENTINEL`, which is either a DNS name that resolves to the IPs of your Redis Sentinel instances (e.g a Kubernetes service) or a comma-delimited list of the IP:Port combinations directly, that Mastodon can talk with to determine the current master Redis node.
+By default Sentinel will set an instance as down and select a new master after a minute of the current master being unreachable, but this can be configured based on your setup.

 ## Read-replicas {#read-replicas}

 To reduce the load on your PostgreSQL server, you may wish to set up hot streaming replication (read replica).
 [See this guide for an example](https://cloud.google.com/community/tutorials/setting-up-postgres-hot-standby).
 You can make use of the replica in Mastodon in these ways: